ProjectGoliath/simple-todos/README.md

 simple-todos MAC ONLY
 ============
+CANNOT run this through gh-pages.
+Need to connect MongoDB someway if we want to web host this.

-A very some todo app created through meteor
+A very simple todo app created through meteor

 In order to run this, install meteor: https://www.meteor.com/ <br>
 In terminal type: curl https://install.meteor.com/ | sh